robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 ## About
-This README describes the code we use in the paper with the same name and allows the reader to replicate the paper results.
+This README describes the code we use in the paper with the same name and allows for a replication of the results in the paper.

 ## Authors
 * Robin Marin (robin.marin 'at' it.uu.se),